It all started in 1995...

 Creating hands-on memories for the students of Wamsley Elementary’s 4th grade.
 The Young Stewards Program provides in-school, after-school, and summertime opportunities for students ages 6 to 18.

-In 2012, RFOV launched the Young Stewards Initiative to involve students in authentic service learning.
-Now called the Young Stewards Program (YSP), our youth education programming has matured into a suite of offerings used by schools, libraries, youth organizations, and other partners throughout the RFOV service area.
-By addressing the need for outdoor education programs during after school hours, as well as in communities with fewer opportunities for outdoor education, RFOV has educated over 13,000 local youth in both the classroom and outdoors.
+In 2012, RFOV launched the Young Stewards Initiative to involve students in authentic service learning and empower the next generation of public land stewards.
+Now called the Young Stewards Program (YSP), our youth education programming has matured into a suite of offerings benefitting schools, libraries, youth organizations, and other partners throughout the RFOV service area.
+By addressing the need for outdoor education programs during after school hours, as well as in communities with fewer opportunities for outdoor education, RFOV has educated over 16,500 local youth in both the classroom and outdoors.